-- contract research organizations, or CROs, in connection with clinical studies; - · investigative sites in connection with clinical studies; - vendors related to product manufacturing, development and distribution of clinical supplies; and - · vendors in connection with preclinical development activities.
+- · contract research organizations, or CROs, in connection with clinical studies; - · investigative sites in connection with clinical studies; - · vendors related to product manufacturing, development and distribution of clinical supplies; and - · vendors in connection with preclinical development activities.

 The Company records expenses related to clinical studies and manufacturing development activities based on its estimates of the services received and efforts expended pursuant to contracts with multiple CROs and manufacturing vendors that conduct and manage these activities on its behalf.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract, and may result in uneven payment flows.
 There may be instances in which payments made to the Company's vendors will exceed the level of services provided and result in a prepayment of the expense.
 Payments under some of these contracts depend on factors such as the successful enrollment of subjects and the completion of clinical trial milestones.
 In accruing service fees, the Company estimates the time period over which services will be performed, enrollment of subjects, number of sites activated and the level of effort to be expended in each period.
-If the actual timing of prepaid expense balance accordingly.
+If the actual timing of the performance of services or the level of effort varies from the Company's estimates to the accrued or prepaid expense balance accordingly.
 To date, there have been no material differences from the Company's estimates to the amounts actually incurred.